dalong0514/readnotes/20210104专业原文/2021024Organic-Chemistry-By-Francis/2021024Organic-Chemistry-By-Francis0101.md

 Helium: 1s 2

 In addition to being negatively charged, electrons possess the property of spin.
 The spin quantum number of an electron can have a value of either + I or - I .
-According to the Pauli ------- exclusion principle, two electrons may occupy the same orbital only when they have opposite, or “paired,” spins.
+According to the Pauli ------- exclusion principle, two electrons may occupy the same orbital only when they have opposite, or「paired,」spins.
 For 2 2 --- this reason, no orbital can contain more than two electrons.
 Because two electrons fill the 1s orbital, the third electron in lithium (Z = 3) must occupy an orbital of higher energy.
 After 1s, the next higher energy orbital is 2s.
 The third electron in lithium therefore occupies the 2s orbital, and the electron configuration of lithium is

 Lithium: 1s 2 2s